-The market for Print & Packaging Solutions industry was already suffering from tough price pressure, contracting volumes, and overcapacity and this led to even more opportunities to gain market shares while the shift to digital print and more customized products, instead of traditional offset print by long production shutdowns in the spring in customer segments Automotive and Industrial together with generally lower demand for there was some recovery during the second half of the year, which ended with a strong fourth quarter.
+The market for Print & Packaging Solutions was severely affected by the pandemic.
+The industry was already suffering from tough price pressure, contracting volumes, and overcapacity and this led to even more bankruptcies.
+For Elanders, it creates opportunities to gain market shares while the shift to digital print and more customized products, instead of traditional offset print with large editions, continues.

+The business area was impacted negatively by long production shutdowns in the spring in customer segments Automotive and Industrial together with generally lower demand for products like marketing material.
+However, there was some recovery during the second half of the year, which ended with a strong fourth quarter.
 The business with subscription boxes in the USA continued to show good growth and more than compensated for the in general decreasing sales.
-Print & Packaging Solutions is investing in web-to-print, which is an area with future potential.
-This year, we have launched two new online platforms with unique 3D technology.
-We have also partnered up with several other production for them.

-We continue the work on adding supply chain management services to our printing and improve profitability at the same time.
+Print & Packaging Solutions is investing in production for them.
+We continue the work on adding supply chain management services to our printing providing our customers with greater value and improve profitability at the same time.